ananace/personal-charts/charts/matrix-synapse/README.md

 For DNS, you could install the chart as;

-    helm install matrix-synapse --set config.serverName=example.com --set config.publicBaseUrl=https://matrix.example.com --set ingress.includeServerName=false --set ingress.hosts={example.com} --set ingress.csHosts={matrix.example.com}
+    helm install matrix-synapse --set serverName=example.com --set publicServerName=matrix.example.com

-This will add only federation endpoints to `example.com`, along with client endpoints on `matrix.example.com`.
-You will also need to have valid certs for both `example.com` as well as `matrix.example.com` for your Synapse to use.
+This will add federation endpoints to `example.com`, along with client endpoints on `matrix.example.com`.
+For this to work, you will need to have valid certs for both `example.com` as well as `matrix.example.com` for your Synapse to use.
-To get federation working with such a setup, you would need to add an SRV record to your DNS - for example;
+To get federation working with such a setup, you would also need to add an SRV record to your DNS - for example;

-`_matrix._tcp.example.com 10 1 443 matrix.example.com`
+    _matrix._tcp.example.com 10 1 443 matrix.example.com

-If you want to use a well-known file for federation instead, then your install might look more like;
+If you want to use a well-known file for federation instead of an SRV record, then your install might look more like;

-    helm install matrix-synapse --set config.serverName=example.com --set config.publicBaseUrl=https://matrix.example.com --set wellknown.enabled=true --set wellknown.host=matrix.example.com --set ingress.includeServerName=false --set ingress.hosts={matrix.example.com} --set ingress.csHosts={matrix.example.com} --set ingress.wkHosts={example.com}
+    helm install matrix-synapse --set serverName=example.com --set publicServerName=matrix.example.com --set wellknown.enabled=true

 With well-known federation, your client-to-server/public host is the one that needs to handle both client and federation traffic.
-On your main domain you'll instead only need something that can respond with a JSON file on the URL `example.com/.well-known/matrix/server`, which the included wellknown server will do.
+On your main domain you'll instead only need something that can respond with a JSON file on the URL `example.com/.well-known/matrix/server` - which the included wellknown server will gladly do for you.
-When using well-known federation, your Synapse cert would only need to be valid for `matrix.example.com`.
+Additionally, when using well-known federation, your Synapse cert only needs to be valid for `matrix.example.com`.

+&nbsp;

+More advanced setups can be made using `ingress.hosts`, `ingress.csHosts`, and `ingress.wkHosts` for server-server, client-server, and well-known endpoints respectively.
+Alternatively, you can use your own ingress setup, or switch the main service to `LoadBalancer` and add a TLS listener.